zdu-strong/transparent-republic/README.md

 ✅ To appoint key state officials — including the Governance Region Governors, and State Budget Teams.<br/>

 ✅ To revoke any government official, including law enforcement personnel, via majority internal vote.(>=51% vote required)<br/>

-If a lower official abuses their power, their superior can be revoked by the Governance Region Supervisory Council.<br/>

-This encourages active management and responsibility at every level, while avoiding bureaucratic overload at the top.<br/>

-Officials may still be directly revoked in cases of severe misconduct, but default responsibility always travels upward.<br/>

 ## 🔷 4.
 President<br/>